International news

 While the rate of injury cases decreased in 2020, from 2.6 cases per 100 full-time equivalent (FTE) workers to 2.2 cases in 2020, the rate of illness cases increased from 12.4 cases per 10,000 FTE workers to 55.9 cases.
 The increase in the illness rate was driven by the rise in the respiratory illness rate, which rose from 1.1 cases per 10,000 workers to 44.0 cases.
 There were 1,176,340 non-fatal injuries and illnesses that caused a private industry worker to miss at least one day of work in 2020, 32.4 per cent higher than in 2019.
 Of these cases, 33.2 per cent (390,020 cases) were categorised as other diseases due to viruses not elsewhere classified, which includes reported Covid-19-pandemic related illnesses.

 However, according to Confined Space, they don't know how many people have actually been infected with and affected by COVID because no one is keeping track.
-Three international experts on workplace health, Peter Smith at the University of Toronto, Andrew Curran at the University of Manchester and Letitia Davis at the Harvard School of Public Health discuss the Lessons from COVID-19 for the next pandemic: We need better data on workplace transmission.
+Three international experts on workplace health, P University of Manchester and School of Public Health discuss the Lessons from COVID-19 for the next pandemic: We need better data on workplace transmission.
 Read more: US Department of Labor BLS Survey of Occupational Injuries and Illnesses, 2020, 3 November 2021.
 Confined Space.